Skip to main content

 Some of these activities threaten the rights of indigenous and local communities and increase pressures on the region's ecosystems critically, whereas others might allow for sustainable local development in certain areas.
 Our work requires interdisciplinary research and a cross-sectoral understanding of the dynamics at hand, including the impacts of transboundary pollution, invasive species, and underwater noise as well as protection through different management tools such as marine protected areas.

 Ecologic Institute provides analyses of international, regional, and national governance frameworks with relevance for the Arctic and develops recommendations to support sustainable environmental policy and governance for the region.
-Our experts draw particularly on their experiences of ocean and marine governance and the blue economy as well as on their legal expertise to cover all relevant pressures on Arctic habitats.
+Our experts draw particularly on their experiences of ocean and marine governance as well as on their legal expertise to cover all relevant pressures on Arctic habitats.

-Ecologic Institute is also represented in national fora such as the German Arctic Dialogue and fosters transdisciplinary exchange between young professionals with its Arctic Summer College.
+Ecologic Institute is also represented in national fora such as the German Arctic Dialogue.
+It also fosters transdisciplinary exchange, including with its Arctic Summer College for young professionals for a decade.

 Contact